 Are there any non-standard terms?

-The answers to these questions matter—a lot—but current account research approaches typically only address one question at a time for just a subset of customers.
+The answers to these questions matter greatly, but current account research approaches typically only address one question at a time for just a subset of customers.
 And even then, the answers may be missing information from the latest amendment or acquisition—and they become outdated as soon as a new deal is signed.

-That leaves the full answer hidden in hundreds of pages of MSAs, order forms and amendments.
+That leaves the full answer hidden in hundreds of pages of MSAs, order forms, and amendments.
 Piecing together the current relationship for even one customer takes hours or days.
-Not only does this waste hours of selling time every week, it leaves potential upsell revenue and deal profitability on the table all the time.
+Not only does this waste hours of selling time every week, it leaves the potential to upsell revenue and deal profitability on the table all the time.

-Several years ago, I was working with a large telecommunications company on churn issues.
-As we dug into the root causes of the problem, we made an interesting discovery: for smaller accounts, sales team members weren’t actively working renewals because finding the right information to talk to those customers took too long.
+Several years ago, I worked with a large telecommunications company on churn issues.
+As we dug into the root causes of the problem, we made an interesting discovery: for smaller accounts, sales team members weren’t actively working on renewals because finding the right information to talk to those customers took too long.

-Obviously, there were lots of issues at play here—from team organization to compensation—but the implications were clear.
-There were literally tens of millions of dollars in opportunities going unworked simply because the information sales teams needed were not available.
+There were many issues at play here—from team organization to compensation—but the implications were clear.
+There were tens of millions of dollars in opportunities going unworked simply because the information sales teams needed were not available.

-A confluence of trends are making this challenge a top priority for many sales and sales ops leaders.
+A confluence of trends makes this challenge a top priority for many sales and sales ops leaders.

 War room-style attempts to piece together information, plug holes in your CRM or rely on managed spreadsheets will always fall short.
-Your sales operations team needs a systematic approach that gives them concrete benefits like a prioritized portfolio, advance relationship insight, negotiation recommendations and success tracking.
-When it comes to formulating a strategy for account research and renegotiations that will drive new revenue from your existing customer base, give peace a chance.
+Your sales operations team needs a systematic approach that provides concrete benefits like prioritized renewals, customer insight, and reporting, when it comes to formulating a strategy that will drive new revenue from your existing customer base, give peace a chance.